kanno-soe/kanno-soe/Exposition/Theory.md

 ### The web

 > Note: this is slightly wrong - it shouldn’t be considered a lifting step but a mode of elaboration
-> that includes the prime concept.
+> on normal designata that includes the prime concept.

 What the formalism calls **Prime** elaboration is for the designator to designate under the expansive understanding above, that to designate `a'` is in the same moment to implicate the web of totality directly reachable from and including `a`.
 The formal model calls this **closed prime**.
 In this prime mode of